 Your Connection Speeds Will Slow Down

-When you’re running a VPN on your computer, mobile device or other connected device, you’ll likely notice that your connection speeds have slowed from when you’re using an unprotected connection.
+When you’re running a VPN on your computer, mobile device, or other connected devices, you’ll likely notice that your connection speeds have slowed from when you’re using an unprotected connection.

-This is due to the encryption process slowing things down, as well as your connection being routed through a VPN server in another location of the globe.
+This is due to the encryption process slowing things down, as well as your connection being routed through a VPN server in another location around the globe.

 You’ll also see a similar connection slowdown when using a VPN on your DD-WRT router.
 This is due to the overhead of running a VPN app on your router, which will almost always have a less-powerful processor than your computer or mobile device.

 Plus, you’ll usually have multiple devices connected through your router, meaning each device must share your router’s internet connection.
 The more devices you have connected, the slower your connection speeds.